-Improve Your Chances of Seat Selection for all Space A Categories
+Improve Your Chances of Space-A Seat Selection

-Not all Space A categories are created equal.
+Not all Space-A categories are created equal.
 But there are a few good strategies to remember to gain as much of an advantage as possible.

 Show up at the terminal when you still have 10-15 days left on your sign up.
 Most sign-ups are for 60 days, but some of the Navy locations are only 45 days.
 By getting there around this time you are high enough on the list to have some seniority, but still have time enough to wait in case a flight doesn’t come in right away, or one that you thought you would be attempting to get on that day, gets canceled.

-All Space A Categories Should Stay at the Terminal
+Stay at the Terminal

-Another thing that has gotten some personnel in the lower Space A categories on flights ahead of less informed higher categories is to never leave the passenger terminal until you are sure that the flight has already departed.
-There have been times that, at the last minute, there are additional seats added to a Space A flight.
+Another thing that has gotten some personnel in the lower Space-A categories on flights ahead of less informed higher categories is to never leave the passenger terminal until you are sure that the flight has already departed.
+There have been times that, at the last minute, there are additional seats added to a flight.
 Most people leave the terminal if they are not selected for at flight at the roll call.
 If there are seats, the passenger service representative will ask if there is anyone left in the terminal that would like to get a seat.
 When there are more people left than there are seats, they will do another roll call, using the same criteria as the first roll call.
 If, though, you are the only one, or high enough on the list, and still there, then you’ve got your seat.